Region13/modaal-divi/README.md

 #### Embed URLs

-YouTube and Vimeo embeds are supported.
-For both video hosts, ensure the embed URL is used.
+Wistia, YouTube, Vimeo embeds are supported with use of the correct embed URL.
 This can be found by selecting 'Share', then clicking 'Embed'.
 The correct URL is inside the `src=""` attribute.

-- YouTube embed URL example: `https://www.youtube.com/embed/XXXXXXXXXXX` where the 11 digit ID at the end of the URL is your unique video ID.
+- YouTube embed URL example: `https://www.youtube.com/embed/XXXXXXXXXXX`
-- Vimeo embed URL example: `https://player.vimeo.com/video/XXXXXXXXX` where the ID at the end of the URL is your unique video ID.
+- Vimeo embed URL example: `https://player.vimeo.com/video/XXXXXXXXX`
+- Wistia embed URL example: `https://fast.wistia.net/embed/iframe/XXXXXXXXXX/`

 #### Video Modal Triggers in a Divi Image Module